What is WikiLeaks and why did it get Julian Assange in so much trouble?

 WHAT DID WIKILEAKS PUBLISH THAT CAUSED SUCH A STIR?

 In April 2010, WikiLeaks released a video showing a 2007 U.S. helicopter attack that killed a dozen people in Baghdad, including two Reuters news staff.
-In June, a U.S. military specialist named Bradley Manning was arrested for releasing the classified video.
+In June, a U.S. Army intelligence analyst was arrested for releasing the classified video.
+The analyst, Chelsea Manning, served seven years in military prison before being granted clemency by former President Barack Obama in 2018.

 Three months later, WikiLeaks released more than 91,000 documents, most of which were secret U.S. military reports about the war in Afghanistan.
 That was followed in October by the release of some 400,000 classified U.S. military files chronicling the Iraq war from 2004 to 2009.